-3. The total number of Alta dog licenses held by the members of a single household may not be greater than one.
+The total number of Alta dog licenses held by the members of a single household may not be greater than one.

-4. No more than one dog may reside at any residence in the town.
-Multiple dogs may simultaneously visit a residence in the town from time to time.
+No more than one dog may reside at any residence in the town.
+Multiple licensed dogs may simultaneously visit a residence in the town from time to time.

 5. The limitations imposed by this section 5-2-3(G) do not apply to Class G licenses.

-H.Unlicensed dogs Prohibited; Exception: No unlicensed dogs are allowed in the town except those exceptions set forth in subsection K of this section.
+Unlicensed Dogs Prohibited; Exception: No unlicensed dogs are allowed in the town except those exceptions set forth in subsection L of this section.
 Any owner or caretaker of a dog who brings an unlicensed dog into the jurisdiction is subject to the penalty described in subsection 5-2-14 of this chapter.

-I.Planned Unit Developments; Condominium Properties: If any applicant for a dog license lives within a planned unit development or condominium property, said applicant for any of the above dog licenses must submit, with the application, written verification from the property manager of said development that the issuance of a dog license does not violate regulations governing said property.
+Planned Unit Developments; Condominium Properties: If any applicant for a dog license lives within a planned unit development or condominium property, said applicant for any class of dog license set forth in this Chapter 2 must submit, with the application, written verification from the property manager, owners’ association, or similar entity of said development setting forth that the issuance of a dog license does not violate regulations governing said property.

-J.License Tag; Identification:
+License Tag; Identification:

-Upon payment of the license fee, the administrative staff may issue to the owner an Alta dog license tag and a watershed tag.
-Each dog shall have stamped thereon a tag number and the current year.
-The owner shall attach the tags to the collar or harness of the animal and see that the collar and tags are constantly worn.
+Upon payment of the license fee, the town administrative staff may issue to the owner an Alta dog license tag and a watershed tag setting forth the tag number and current year.
+The owner of the licensed dog shall attach the tags to the collar or harness of the animal and ensure that the collar and tags are constantly worn when the animal is within town boundaries.
 Failure to attach the tags as provided shall be in violation of this subsection.

 Dog tags are not transferrable from one dog or dog owner to another.
 No refunds shall be made on any dog license fee for any reason whatsoever.
-Replacements for lost or destroyed tags shall be issued upon payment of a fee as established by resolution of the town council, to the administrative staff.
+Replacements for lost or destroyed tags shall be issued upon payment of a fee as established by resolution of the Town Council, to the administrative staff.
 (Ord.2014-O-3, 3-13-2014)

 Any person removing or causing to be removed the collar, harness or tags from any licensed dog without the consent of the owner or keeper thereof, except a licensed veterinarian or police officer who removed such for medical or other reasons, shall be in violation of this subsection.
 (Ord.
 1994-O-3, 2-10-1994; amd.
 Ord.
 2014-O-3, 3-13-2014)

-In an effort to more easily identify Alta-licensed dogs from dogs that are not Alta-licensed, the town council shall mandate a unique identifier by resolution.
-The dog owner shall be responsible for the cost of the unique identifier and for ensuring that the dog is wearing it.
+In an effort to more easily identify Alta-licensed dogs from dogs that are not Alta-licensed, the Town Council shall mandate a unique identifier by resolution.
+The dog owner shall be responsible for the cost of the unique identifier and for ensuring that the dog wears such identifier when within town boundaries.

-Upon the death of an Alta-licensed dog, the owner must notify the town administrative staff within ninety (90) days after the death..
+Upon the death of an Alta-licensed dog, the owner must notify the town administrative staff within ninety (90) days after the death.
 The owner of a Class A, B, C, or F license shall have one year after the death of the dog in which to obtain a new dog and Alta dog license, subject to the qualifications listed in this section 5-2-3.
 If the owner does not obtain a new dog within one year, the owner forfeits the Alta dog license tag and watershed tag and must apply for future tags as outlined in this section.
 (Ord.
 2014-O-3, 3-13-2014)

-K.Exemptions To Licensing:
+Exemptions To Licensing:

 The licensing and fee provisions of this section shall not apply to:

-Dogs that are individually trained to do work or perform tasks for people with disabilities, as defined by the Americans with Disabilities Act.
+Dogs that are individually trained to do work or perform tasks for people with disabilities, as defined by the Americans with Disabilities Act;